declanoller/robot_car/README.md

 Classes
 -----------------------

-These are the classes that the run scripts use.
+These are the classes that the run scripts use, which live in the classes directory.
 I'll list the more "software" ones and then the "hardware" ones that interface with sensors, etc.

 Software: